Car Washing and Maintenance

 When washing your car at home, wash it on your lawn or a pervious surface, where water will soak into the ground and pollutants will be filtered out.
 Use phosphorous-free soap to decrease the amount of nutrients entering our waterways.
 Excess nutrients harm water quality and aquatic life.

-Make your fundraising car wash watershed friendly!
+Make your fundraising car wash watershed-friendly!

 • Contact our Pollution Prevention Specialists at bppa@cob.org or 360-778-7740 to request an assessment of your own car wash site.
 You can borrow a car wash kit that will pump dirty wash water to a nearby sewer drain.

 Don’t drip and drive.
 Fix car leaks!
 Improve the reliability and safety of your car by fixing leaks immediately.
 In the short term, place drip pans or cardboard under your car to prevent oil from reaching our streams or wetlands.
 Stormwater runoff containing just one pint of oil can make a slick larger than a football field.
 Store and dispose of materials safely.
-Call the Recycling Hotline at 360-676-5723 for more information.

 Never pour vehicle waste, including oil and antifreeze, into storm or sewer drains, septic systems or onto the ground.
 If you change your own oil, you can recycle your used oil with your SSC curbside recycling.
 Get a reusable container, such as a clean milk jug or soda bottle, and drain the oil carefully into the container, avoiding splatter and spills.
 Seal the container securely and mark it “oil.”
 Set it out with your curbside recycling or take it to your nearest used oil collection site.